jht9629-nyu/covid-19-data-stories-2022/Projects.md

 # COVID-19 IMPACT PROJECT
 Thank you for your interest in the COVID-19 Impact Project https://covid19impactproject.com/  The goal of this project is to design a crowdsourced platform for the general public to contribute ideas, share personal stories, memorialize loved ones, and examine statistics relative to our collective COVID-19 experience.
+In all of these projects you will be working with  NYU faculty John Henry Thompson and Shindy Johnson

 The project has several components and there are many ways that students can get involved.